Tips for a good nights sleep - Deepstash

 Tips for a good nights sleep

 3. Avoid caffeine and nicotine.
-The effect of stimulating beverages like coffee can take as long as eight hours to fully wear off.
+The effect of stimulating beverages takes 8 hours to wear off.

 4. Avoid alcohol before going to bed.

-5. Avoid eating and drinking plenty of water before going to sleep.
+5. Avoid drinking plenty of water before going to sleep.

 6. Don’t take naps after 3 PM